What Is a Commercial Loan?

 Home equity loans

-Home equity loans are secured by real estate, which makes them safe for lenders and less expensive for business owners.
+Home equity loans are secured by real estate, which makes them safer for lenders and less expensive for business owners.
 They are installment loans similar to term loans with (usually) fixed interest rates and fixed monthly payments.
-However, when your home secures a business loan, you risk losing it if your enterprise fails.
+However, when your home secures a business loan, you risk losing the home if your enterprise fails.

 HELOC

-The home equity line of credit, or HELOC, is similar to a home equity loan, but it gives you access to a line of credit (like a credit card), instead of a fixed dollar amount.
-The HELOC is also secured by your home, and usually comes with a relatively low fixed or variable interest rate.
+A home equity line of credit, or HELOC, is similar to a home equity loan, but it gives you access to a line of credit (like a credit card), instead of a fixed dollar amount.
+HELOCs are also secured by your home, and usually come with a relatively low fixed or variable interest rate.

 Personal loan